 LABOR LAW 240- MAKES CONTRACTORS STRICTLY LIABLE FOR FALLING OBJECTS OUR CONSTRUCTION ACCIDENT LAWYERS KNOW HOW TO HANDLE FALLING OBJECT CASES

-If you were injured because a load that was being hoisted fell on our or construction debris was thrown from above and fell on you, then you have a falling object case, which is covered by New York’s Labor Law 240.
+If you were injured because a load that was being hoisted fell on our or construction debris was thrown from above and fell on you, then our NYC construction accident lawyers know that you have a falling object case, which is covered by New York’s Labor Law 240.
 This law requires that all things which are being hoisted have adequate hoists, stays, slings, pulleys, braces, irons, ropes, and other devices to adequately protect construction workers who are working around equipment that is being hoisted or disposed of.
 Basically, if a material or load that is being hoisted or lowered strikes you because it wasn’t prevented from falling then you can sue the landowner and general contractor for you pain, suffering and lost income.

 This rule applies when equipment and material is being hoisted and falls and injures someone.
 It also applies when materials such as forms, blocks and other structures are in the process of being secured or assembled and they drop.
 The key requirement under Labor Law 240 is the gravity element, which means something must fall downward because of a lack of a certain safety device or the inadequacy of the device.

 WE GO TO THE MATS FOR OUR CLIENTS THE INSURANCE COMPANIES DON'T SCARE OUR LAWYERS

 Until I met Michael, I had no idea how hard lawyers actually work.
 He was there with me on trial and we had a great experience given the circumstances.
 I can't say enough about the job he did and how hard and smart a worker he is.
 Very pleased.
 Conney Regan